CZ-NIC/yangson/docs/instance.rst

 * :class:`ArrayEntry`: Instance node that is an array entry.
 * :class:`InstanceRoute`: Route into an instance value.

-This module also defines the following exceptions:

-* :exc:`InstanceException`: Base class for exceptions related to operations on instance nodes.
-* :exc:`InstanceValueError`: The instance value is incompatible with the called method.
-* :exc:`NonexistentInstance`: Attempt to access an instance node that doesn't exist.

 Doctest__ snippets for this module use the data model and instance document from :ref:`sec-ex2`.